This is an RV-4, an Experimental amateur-built aircraft.

 See here for more info about the RV-4 model

-RV4 going really fast.
-Note the speed on the upper left corner of the Garmin 496 GPS.
-A nice tailwind that day (69 mph).
+Note the ground speed on the upper left corner of the Garmin 496 GPS.
+There may have been a bit of tailwind.

 Behind the instrument panel